mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/introduction.md

 ![Fediverse instances using difference auxiliary service providers](../../images/instances_using_providers.svg)

-To learn more about seach and discovery related FASPs, please visit the [website of the "Fediverse Discovery Providers" project](https://fediscovery.org).
+To learn more about search and discovery related FASPs, please visit the [website of the "Fediverse Discovery Providers" project](https://fediscovery.org).

 To learn more about trust and safety related use cases, please refer to